Brinson, Georgia

 Brinson is a town in Decatur County, Georgia, United States.
-As of the 2020 census, the city had a population of 217.
+As of the 2020 census, the city had a population of 217, up from 215 at the 2010 census.
+It is part of the Bainbridge, Georgia Micropolitan Statistical Area.

 History

 Variant names were "Mount Zion and "Spring Creek.
 Simeon Brinson, an early postmaster and first mayor, gave the town its present name.
 The Georgia General Assembly incorporated the place as the "Town of Brinson" in 1907.

 Agriculture predominates in the area.
 According to one compilation, three of the top ten recipients of U.S. farm subsidies are in Brinson.

 Geography

-Brinson is located in northwestern Decatur County at 30°58′45″N 84°44′10″W (30.979029, -84.736059).
+Brinson is located in northwestern Decatur County at 30°58′45″N 84°44′10″W (30.979029, −84.736059).
 U.S. Route 84 passes through the southwest side of the town, leading southeast 10 mi to Bainbridge, the Decatur County seat, and northwest 44 miles to Dothan, Alabama.

 According to the United States Census Bureau, Brinson has a total area of 5.3 km2, all land.